 In the 50s and 60s, the community was known as California’s French Riviera and attracted more tourists than Yosemite.
 The water was frequently full of boats and it was a prime destination for weekenders and celebrities like Frank Sinatra, Desi Arnaz, Sonny Bono, the Marx Brothers, Jerry Lewis, and the Beach Boys.
-Fishing fanatics came in droves to the Salton Sea, where there were the orangemouth corvina, a marine quality game fish, and tilapia thrived in abundance.
+Fishing fanatics came in droves to the Salton Sea, where there was the orangemouth corvina, a marine quality game fish, and tilapia thrived in abundance.

 But, all of this changed in the 1970s.

 Remember the Government’s push to build a dam to control the amount of water that flows down Colorado River during periods of flooding?
 Well… these dams were built and cut off any means of getting fresh water into the lake to flush it out.

 Remember those farms sold by the California Development Company?
 Well, the company may have disappeared, but the farms did not and for decades they dumped their farm waste and excess salty water into the sea.
 By the 1980s, the waste made the water so toxic and salty that fish and birds started to die off… by the millions… in 1994 7.6 million tilapia died… and the biological matter from this die-off caused the algae in the sea to bloom, which killed the birds.